 Table 18.
 Recommended Table 18.
-Recommended Herbicides for Weed Control in Peanuts (cont.) itrol in Peanuts (cont.)
-2017 54 Spurred anoda, morningglories, pigweeds, velvetleaf, yellow and purple nutsedge, sicklepod Imazapic 0.063 lb Cadre 70DG 1.44 oz Apply when broadleaf weeds are actively growing and are less than 3 inches tall.
+Recommended Herbicides for Weed Control in Peanuts (cont.) ntrol in Peanuts (cont.)
+Spurred anoda, morningglories, pigweeds, velvetleaf, yellow and purple nutsedge, sicklepod Imazapic 0.063 lb Cadre 70DG 1.44 oz Apply when broadleaf weeds are actively growing and are less than 3 inches tall.
 Certain weeds such as common lambsquarters, prickly sida, velvetleaf, and spurred anoda should be treated when 2 inches tall or less.
 Apply with 1.0 qt/A crop-oil concentrate or 1.0 qt nonionic surfactant/100 gal spray solution.
 Apply as a sequential treatment following application of a soil-applied grass control herbicide.
 See label for rotational restrictions.
-Peanut Production Guide Annual grasses (See Table 13) Clethodim 0.125-0.25 lb Select 2EC 8.0-16 oz or SelectMax 0.97EC 9.0-16.0 oz or various other commercial formulations Apply to actively growing grasses.
+Annual grasses (See Table 13) Clethodim 0.125-0.25 lb Select 2EC 8.0-16 oz or SelectMax 0.97EC 9.0-16.0 oz or various other commercial formulations Apply to actively growing grasses.
 In general, annual grasses should be 2 to 4 inches tall for best results.
 Do not apply within 40 days of harvest.
 See labels for tank-mix instructions.
 See table 16 for adjuvant recommendations.
-Sethoxydim 0.28 lb Poast 1.5EC 1.5 pt , Bermudagrass (See Table 14) Clethodim 0.125-0.25 lb Select 2EC 8.0-16.0 oz or SelectMax 0.97EC 16.0-32.0 oz Select 2EC 8.0-16.0 oz Apply to actively growing bermudagrass when or stolons (runners) are 3 to 6 inches in length.
-If SelectMax 0.97EC needed, a second application of 8.0 to 16.0 oz/A may be applied for control of regrowth when Weed Con
+Sethoxydim 0.28 lb Poast 1.5EC 1.5 pt Bermudagrass (See Table 14) Clethodim 0.125-0.25 lb Select 2EC 8.0-16.0 oz or SelectMax 0.97EC 16.0-32.0 oz Apply to actively growing bermudagrass when stolons (runners) are 3 to 6 inches in length.
+If needed, a second application of 8.0 to 16.0 oz/A may be applied for control of regrowth when stolons are 3 to 6 inches in length.
+See table 16 for adjuvant recommendations.

 Table 18.
-Recommended Table 18.
-Recommended Herbicides for Weed Control in Peanuts (cont.) itrol in Peanuts (cont.)
+Recommended Herbid d Herbicides for Weed Con cides for Weed Control in Peanuts (cont.)
 Sethoxydim 0.28 lb Poast 1.5EC 1.5 pt Apply to actively growing bermudagrass before plant stolon (runner) length exceeds 6 inches.
 A second application of 1.0 pt/A Poast or 1.5 pt/A Poast Plus is usually necessary for good control.
 Make the second application when stolon regrowth is 1 to 4 inches in length.
 See table 16 for adjuvant recommendations.
 Rhizome Johnsongrass (See Table 14) Clethodim 0.125-0.25 lb Select 2EC 8.0-16.0 oz or SelectMax 0.97EC 16.0-32.0 oz Select 2EC 8.0-16.0 oz Apply to actively growing johnsongrass when 12 or 24 inches tall.
 If needed, a second application of 6.0 to 8.0 oz/A may be applied for control of regrowth when plants are 6 to 18 inches tall.
 See table 16 for adjuvant recommendations.
 Sethoxydim 0.28 lb Poast 1.5EC 1.5 pt Apply to actively growing johnsongrass when 15 to 25 inches tall.
 A second application of 1.0 pt/A Poast or 1.5 pt/A Poast Plus may be made when new plants or regrowth are 6 to 12 inches tall.
 See table 16 for adjuvant recommendations.